strimzi/proposals/074-additional-volumes-support.md

 ## Proposal

-Provide an introduction to the proposal.
-Use sub sections to call out considerations, possible delivery mechanisms etc.

 ### Considerations

-- CRD Changes: Update the Kafka and KafkaConnect CRDs to include an `additionalVolumes` field.
+- CRD Changes: Update the Kafka CRDs to include an `additionalVolumes` field.
 - Validation: Ensure that the additional volumes are validated correctly and do not conflict with existing volume definitions such as `/var/lib/kafka/` and `/tmp`.
 - Documentation: Update the Strimzi documentation to include examples and guidelines on how to use the new `additionalVolumes` field.
 - Security: Ensure that the additional volumes do not introduce security vulnerabilities by validating the configurations.